maim-lain/haremhotel/kali.md

 :---: | :---: | :---:
 10+ | Any | Kali's room
 - Get her mail and give it to her without opening it
+- Optional: Buy Kail's "Bunny Outfit ($75)" for the next event

 <br>